bdw429s/FRAPI-transaction-name-demo/README.md

 }
 ```

 You can create the CFC instance wherever you want, but only create one instance.
-Don't re-created the CFC on every request.
+Don't re-create the CFC on every request.

+Adjust the component path as-neccessary based on where you place the FRAPI SDK files.

 ## Set the transaction name